Where To Stay In Sydney: Ultimate Hotel Guide (2025)

 Additionally, the Paddington Reservoir Gardens along Oxford Street is a unique public park that blends historic architecture with modern landscaping, is a must-visit attraction when staying in Sydney for a weekend, as it hosts a super cool market every Saturday.

-The Best Hotels to Stay in Surry Hills
+Best Hotels to Stay in Surry Hills

-Best Luxury Hotel In Surry Hills: Crystalbrook Albion Hotel
+Best Luxury Hotel in Surry Hills: Crystalbrook Albion Hotel

 Being very close to the city centre, Crystalbrook Albion is a cool place to stay in Sydney's hipster neighborhood, Surry Hills, with quick access to the main points of interest.